broegaard/telemed/README.md

      The Game's 2nd player is Findus

-Finally, once the game is created clients can make 'moves' (here id is assigned to the real game id):
+Finally, once the game is created clients can make 'moves' (here id is assigned to the real game id that was provided in the join output):

     csdev@m31:~/proj/broker$ gradle -q lobbyClient -Pop=move -Pid=63dfc101-29e2-414b-b8a1-3c0bf777eb7e
     LobbyClient: Asked to do operation move for player Pedersen